About SlabLab

 What we do

 Our approach is called Human-Centered Design, a close friend of Design Thinking.
 It is a form of creative problem solving that begins with empathy.
 We do our best to put ourselves in our participants' shoes.
 The desired outcome is not to definitively prove or disprove a hypothesis but simply provide inspiration.
 We seek to offer fertile ground for new solutions.
+It doesn't replace quantitative or other forms of research.
+It is instead an important compliment that is well suited to understand why people have the behavios that they do.

 Research